mahesyasn18/NutriMotionMobile/README.md

 ## 🔱 License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Flutter is licensed under the BSD 3-Clause License

 ------------